Maximizing Competitive Advantage: An Overview of Bowman's Strategy Clock (plus PPT)

 What is the most desirable strategic position on Bowman's clock?

 Ultimately, the most effective strategy will depend on the specific goals of the organization and the resources and capabilities it has at its disposal.
-It is important for organizations to carefully consider their competitive position and the needs of their target market to identify the strategy that is most likely to lead to success.
+It is essential for organizations to carefully consider their competitive position and the needs of their target market to identify the strategy that is most likely to lead to success.

 Bowman's Strategy Clock Template